peterlada/access-code-4.1-instructor/units/deep_dive/rubric-midterm.md

 -0.25 for not naming files as requested
 -1 for syntax error

-+1 laureatesByFirstName function, works correctly
++1 laureatesByFirstName function works correctly
-+1 laureatesByLastName function, works correctly
++1 laureatesByLastName function works correctly
 +1 /firstname/:firstName endpoint
 +1 /lastname/:lastName endpoint
 +0.5 no edit distance to correct code